Creature Care Cards

 Lighting

 Bearded Dragons require full spectrum lighting for 12-14 hours a day.
-Reptisun 10.0 or Arcadia 12% tubes are known to provide some of the best full UVB for your dragons.
+Reptisun 10.0 T5 or T8 bulbs or Arcadia 12% tubes are known to provide some of the best full UVB for your dragons.
 Screen tops can filter some of this vital light, and the bulbs only last about 6 months before they need to be replaced as they become less efficient over time.
-If possible, your dragon should be able to get within 6-8" of the light to receive the best benefits.
+If possible, your dragon should be able to get within 10-12" of the light to receive the best benefits.
 Having the correct type of UVB is important to the development of their bones and lack of UVB can have serious health effects.
+Be sure to have lights on a timer to offer a natural day and night lighting cycle.

 Picture